julieaberry/SItes/README.md

 ##julieaberry.com

 *This is my personal website.
-It is getting a minor makeover with some media query updates*
+It is getting a minor makeover with some media query updates* *I just put a new UI on it.
+The old one got lots of comps but this one is fun too.*

 Status: Live and In-progress